The Edit · Founder Insights

 VO2 max measures the maximum volume of oxygen your body can use per minute, scaled to body weight.
 It is the gold-standard read of cardiorespiratory fitness, and the cardiology literature has been remarkably consistent about its prognostic weight for forty years.
 I covered the testing options in Singapore, and why the true treadmill protocol is wrong for the people who most want it, in VO2 max test Singapore: what most clinics get wrong.

 Your wearable does not measure VO2 max.
 It estimates one.
 Apple Watch, Garmin, and Whoop each infer it from heart-rate response to running pace, and the literature on their accuracy is mixed at best, with errors of plus or minus 10 to 15% common.
 Acceptable for tracking your own trend over time.
 Not acceptable as the input to a longevity decision.
+This is why we treat wearables as one input among many, integrated with structured testing rather than read in isolation, the approach we cover in the closed-loop recovery method.

 The gold-standard read is a graded treadmill test with respiratory gas analysis taken to volitional exhaustion.
 That test is appropriate for athletes and adults who already train near maximum.
 For most people it is the wrong test, for two reasons.
 Running to true failure is not safe without prior conditioning, especially in the 45 to 60 demographic where cardiovascular risk is non-trivial.
 And people who have never been coached to recognise volitional failure quit early, producing a falsely low reading.
 Either way the test is wasted.
 The responsible read for the general population is a validated sub-maximal proxy.
 Catalyst uses the YMCA 3-minute step test on the 4-Pillar Healthspan Assessment, which estimates cardiorespiratory fitness from recovery heart rate against age- and sex-adjusted norms.
 The result lands on the Catalyst Healthspan Report as a band, from Excellent to Poor.
 It is honest information you can act on, with none of the risk of a maximal test attempted by someone who has not been built up for it.
 The free Healthspan Audit includes a self-report proxy that bands you against your peer group in three minutes before you ever set foot in the studio.